nus-cs2103-AY2021S2/tp/docs/team/ssoonwee.md

     * User Guide:
         * Added documentation for Macronutrients Tracker section and updated table of contents
     * Developer Guide:
         * Added explanation of design decisions when implementing the operations of the food item feature.
-Editted the UML diagrams from the old address book to a new one that fits DietLAH! implementation.
+Editted the UML diagrams (Logic Class Diagram, Architecture Sequence Diagram, UI class Diagram, Delete Sequence Diagram) from the old address book to a new one that fits DietLAH! implementation.

 * **Contributions to team-based tasks**:
   * Set up of issues for user stories
   * Reviewing and approving of teammates' pull requests

 * **Community**:
   * Raised some issues in the forum for open discussions